integreat-io/integreat-transporter-http/README.md

     the action being dispatched from the listener.
 Only use this if you want to override the default behaviour of Integreat, that is to set the id of the service as `sourceService`.
+  - `challenges`: An array of challenge objects, used to form the correct response headers when an incoming request is unauthorized.
+The objects has the following properties: `scheme`, `realm`, and `params`.
+The two first are string and are defined by the relevant authentication method, while the last one is an object with key/value pairs that will be added to the header.
+The default is no challenge.

 **A note on headers:** Actions may have an `headers` object on the payload and the `meta.options` object.
 If they are both there, they will be merged, with the